DevonCasey/tidaluna-plugins/README.md

 If downloads aren't working:

-- Make sure Tidarr is running and accessible at the URL you configured
+- Make sure Tidarr is running and accessible at the correct URL
 - Test if the Tidarr API is responsive:

 ```bash